-On July 11, 2001, The Arc's Board of Directors adopted the resolution to establish a compliance program.
+On July 11, 2001, The Arc's Board of Directors (the Board) adopted the resolution to establish a compliance program.
 Through this, they instructed agency management to develop and implement a compliance plan.
 This has included the development of policies and procedures, which explain our overall approach and guide us in its consistent implementation.

-This plan provides an overview summary of the key elements of our overall compliance approach.
-Further details can be found within individual policies and procedures, including the responsibilities of all affected individuals in carrying out the functions of the compliance program.
+This plan provides an overview summary of the key elements of our overall compliance program.
+Further details can be found within individual policies and procedures, including the responsibilities of all affected individuals in carrying out the functions of the compliance program, as applicable.